Simulation of diffusion networks: multi- and dis- adoption

 The rdiffnet function includes the disadopt parameter to add a disadoption function, that:

-1. Must be a function that receives three arguments: expo, cumadopt, and time.
+1. Receives three arguments: expo, cumadopt, and time.

-2. Must return a list with two elements: the first element is a vector with the nodes that will disadopt, and the second element is a vector with the nodes that will adopt.
+2. Must return a list with one element per behavior: the qq-th element is a vector with the nodes that disadopt behavior qq.

 disadoption_function <- function(expo, cumadopt, time) {